Homer Bryce Stadium – Stephen F. Austin Lumberjacks

 Drink options are headlined by bottled Coca-Cola products for $3.
 Lemon Chills are $5 and coffee (seasonal) is available for $2.
 Alcohol is not sold at Homer Bryce Stadium.

-The main concession stands accept both cash and debit/credit cards.
+The main concessions stands accept both cash and debit/credit cards.
 The two pop-up stands on the northwest corner are cash only.

 Homer Bryce Stadium offers a solid small college football experience headlined by a unique stadium design and top notch spirit programs.